swagger-api/swagger-codegen/samples/client/petstore/dart-jaguar/swagger/README.md

 ## Installation & Usage

-### Github
+### GitHub
-If this Dart package is published to Github, please include the following in pubspec.yaml
+If this Dart package is published to GitHub, please include the following in pubspec.yaml
 ```
 name: swagger
 version: 1.0.0